Independent Contractor And Employee, Is There Any Difference?

 Florida Employment Law

 Most Florida residents want to know whether they’re misclassified as employees instead of independent contractors especially for individuals that want to be paid based on commissions instead of the hourly rate.
 If for example you’re a driver working for a car service company or you do some part-time editing for the local company what’s your status?
 Are you an employee or an independent contractor?

 Can You Determine Whether You’re An Independent Contractor Or Not?

 Individuals can’t determine their category, your employer also doesn’t have that right to make such a decision, and instead, some factors will be considered.
 The type of work you do is one of the most important factors that will be taken into consideration.
-It’s against Florida for any employer to misclassify an individual and it’s considered as a felony.
+Criminal penalties of up to $1,000 per misclassified worker and one year in prison can be imposed.
 It’s very important for the employer to understand the distinction between the two.

 Why It’s Important To Know Your Status.

 It’s a must for employees and contractors to know their ideal status because it’s required by the internal revenue service to withhold income tax for employees, but for independent contractors, this law doesn’t hold.